OPUM-LABS/ADUser-Amuser/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Users can be searched globally or filtered by OU if desired, based on their SamAccountName or UserPrincipalName and.
+ADUsers can be searched globally or filtered by OU if desired, based on their SamAccountName or UserPrincipalName.
+(You can select or unselect the users afterwards)
 Several options are then available for interacting with them.
 (Keep in mind that the program must be opened with a user who has the necessary AD permissions!)
 <p align="right">(<a href="#top">back to top</a>)</p>